fwelections/eg-data/README.md

 # Egypt Election data
 this repository contains so far the full results of the following elections :

+* 2011 Parliamentary elections
 * 2012 Presidential elections round 1
 * 2012 Presidential elections round 2
 * 2012 Referendum

-Election results  folders in this repository have 2 files and 3 directories each
+2012 Election results  folders in this repository have 2 files and 3 directories each

 1. script.py : python code user to scrape data
 2. districts.csv : list including district name and code